 Today we visit two stunning museums on the Upper East Side.
 The Neue Galerie, specialising in German and Austrian art, has become a must-see after the famous acquisition of Gustav Klimt’s Portrait of Adele Bloch-Bauer (The Woman in Gold).
-We’ll have a private tour of the collection in the morning before the museum opens.
 Not far away is the Guggenheim Museum, Frank Lloyd Wright’s last architectural masterpiece.
-We will inspect the building and have free time to tour the collection in the afternoon.
-This evening we head to the Metropolitan Opera at the Lincoln Center to enjoy Der Rosenkavalier.
+We will have a guided tour of its excellent permanent collection, with free time to inspect this architectural wonder and explore the temporary exhibitions.
+In the evening we head to the Metropolitan Opera at the Lincoln Center to enjoy an opera from one of the world’s leading opera companies.
 (B)

 Performance details Venue: Lincoln Center Opera House

 Today is Christmas!
 We’ll start the day with private celebrations in the hotel, gifts and a Christmas tree.
 Afterwards, we’ll have a relaxed group Christmas luncheon at one of the leading restaurants in the area.
-The evening is free.
+The evening is free, with the option of joining the tour leader to explore Dyker Heights, famous in and around New York for its incredible Christmas light displays.
 (B, L)

-For early risers, there is the chance to witness a gospel church service at Convent Avenue Baptist Church in the Harlem neighbourhood and tour some of the sights in northern Manhattan, including Alexander Hamilton’s Grange Estate.
-Later in the morning, we visit the Frick Collection, one of the world’s finest house museums.
-In his lifetime Pennsylvania entrepreneur Henry Clay Frick assembled a collection of European Old Masters’ paintings, furniture and decorative arts of the very highest quality, today displayed in his former 5th Avenue mansion.
-After lunch, we return to Broadway for a matinee performance of a stage play, selected from the best of the 2019-20 season.
+For early risers, there is the chance to witness a gospel church service at Convent Avenue Baptist Church in the Harlem neighbourhood and tour some of the sights in northern Manhattan, including Alexander Hamilton’s Grange Estate and the St Nicholas Historic District.
+After lunch, we return to Broadway for a matinee performance of a stage play, selected from the best of the 2020-21 season.
 The evening is free.
 (B)

 Performance details Venue: A Broadway theatre